marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `secondVaccination.vacciantion.astraZeneca` Number of people who received their second dose of AstraZeneca

+`secondVaccination.vacciantion.janssen` Number of people who received one dose of Janssen (only one dose of Janssen is needed for full protection!)

 -ATTENTION- since 2021-04-08 the RKI droped the indication information!

 ```json